Gran Hermano (Argentine TV series): Season 11 (2023–24)

 The eleventh season of Gran Hermano was announced on 26 March 2023 by Telefe during the penultimate episode of the tenth season, with the casting being opened on that same day.
 It was later announced that the season would start on December 11, 2023, and end on 7 July 2024 after 210 days, becoming the longest season to date.

 Bautista Mascia was crowned the winner of the season, with Emmanuel Vich finishing as runner-up and Nicolás Grosman in third place.

 Season 12 (2024–25)

 Gran Hermano was renewed for a twelfth season on 3 July 2024 by Telefe four days before the final gala of the eleventh season, with the casting being opened on that same day.
 The season premiered on 2 December 2024 and concluded on 24 June 2025, after 205 days.

 Santiago Algorta was crowned the winner of the season, with Ulises Apóstolo finishing as runner-up and Luz Tito in third place.

-Season 13: Golden Generation
+Season 13: Golden Generation (2026)

 Gran Hermano was renewed by Telefe for a thirteenth season on 22 June 2025, before the twelfth season finale.
-It will be called Golden Generation and will include a mix of celebrities, former HouseGuests and new contestants.
+It is called Golden Generation and includes a mix of celebrities, former HouseGuests and new contestants.
+The season premiered on 23 February 2026, and will conclude on 14 September 2026, following a run of 206 days.